sgrade/_Lab/Networking/ISIS.md

 Because the L1/L2 border router naturally stops the transmission of Level 2 routes into a Level 1 area, it is the logical location to override that default.
 You can accomplish this goal with a Junos routing policy.

 ### External route
-By default, external routes are not leaked between the Level 1 database and the Level 2 database Level 1 routes advertised as external routes into Level 1 are not advertised to any Level 2 routers by default;
+By default, external routes are not leaked between the Level 1 database and the Level 2 database.
+Level 1 routes advertised as external routes into Level 1 are not advertised to any Level 2 routers by default;
-routing policy is needed to effect the leaking of Level 1 externals into the L2 backbone. the use of wide-metrics-only alters the natural L1/L2 boundary in that routes are no longer distinguishable as being internal or external.
+routing policy is needed to effect the leaking of Level 1 externals into the L2 backbone.
+the use of wide-metrics-only alters the natural L1/L2 boundary in that routes are no longer distinguishable as being internal or external.
 The use of wide metrics therefore results in the automatic leaking of all Level 1 routes into Level 2, because they will all appear to be internal routes.

 ### Up / Down bit
 "internal/external" is a bit field in the ISIS TLV 128/130 (narrow-metric) and TLV 135 (for wide-metric).
 In TLV 135 the field name is actually (UP/DOWN).
 Up means it can be "leaked" to another area, down means it won't be "leaked" to another area, this is to prevent routing loop.
 [Source](http://www.cisco.com/c/en/us/support/docs/ip/integrated-intermediate-system-to-intermediate-system-is-is/13796-route-leak.html)

 The potential for route leaking-induced routing loops is averted by a bit in the LSP known as the up/down (U/D) bit.
 The purpose of this bit is to inform the L1/L2 routers whether a configured policy can advertise a route.
 Only routes marked with the up direction are eligible for advertisement from Level 1 to Level 2.
 All internal Level 1 routes will have the up/down bit set in this manner.

 ## Overload